 First harvest of Estate Ice Wine

-Harvest produces 112 tons of estate wine from 13 different varietals; also our first harvest of the Y Trellis vineyard block
+Harvest produces 112 tons of estate grapes from 13 different varietals; also our first harvest of the Y Trellis vineyard block

 Harvest our second vintage of ice wine, 2019 Vidal Blanc Ice Wine